The tropical momentum map: a classification of toric log symplectic manifolds: Log affine manifolds

 \begin{pp} Assuming that $D$ is a normal crossing divisor, by the Mazzeo-Melrose decomposition~(\ref{Mazzeo-Melrose}), we have the natural isomorphism

-As a result, the logarithmic $1$-form~\eqref{eq:57} defines a special class in first cohomology. \begin{defn} The affine monodromy of the log affine manifold $(X,D,\xi)$ (where $D$ has normal crossing type) is defined to be the component of $[\xi]$ in $H^1(X)\otimes\RR^n$. \end{defn}
+As a result, the logarithmic $1$-form~\eqref{eq:57} defines a class in first cohomology with coefficients in $\RR^n$. \begin{defn} The \textbf{affine monodromy} of the log affine manifold $(X,D,\xi)$ is defined to be the component of $[\xi]$ in $H^1(X)\otimes\RR^n$. \end{defn}

-The log affine manifolds we consider in this paper will always be assumed to have trivial affine monodromy, and the gluing construction of log affine manifolds presented in this section is designed to produce examples with trivial affine monodromy. \end{pp}
+The log affine manifolds considered in this paper, typically have trivial affine monodromy, as a consequence of the assumption of an analogue of the Hamiltonian condition in toric symplectic geometry; see Definition~\ref{torlog}. \end{pp}